 Efficient usage of sensing resources by the data fusion process includes adapting it to changing information need and requirements, not limiting the usage to specific (predefined) tasks.
-Clever control of sensors to acquire systemrelevant information serves the purpose of the process refinement function in the JDL data fusion model [1] and improves the work and outcome of the data fusion process.
+Clever control of sensors to acquire system-relevant information serves the purpose of the process refinement function in the JDL data fusion model [1] and improves the work and outcome of the data fusion process.

 As suggested in [2], there are two preconditions for control of sensors or sensor management (as it is often called in command and control).
 They are that the sensors must be agile, i.e., they must be controllable so that a set of possible observations can be changed.
-Also, there must be some conflict in the control, e.g., that the information need is greater than can be satisfied by the sensors.
+Also, there must be some conflict in the control, e.g., that the information need surpasses the capabilities of the sensors.
+Another plausible conflict is that of maximizing measurement performance while keeping the probability of being detected low by not emitting too much energy.
 Frequently, this control has to be dealt with in an automated manner since human beings might be unable to handle some chores in command and control systems that might be very complex or require a very fast response.